JGRennison/git-combine-merges/README.md

 The merges replaced are those given by `git log --ancestry-path <commit>..HEAD`.
 The new merge has the same tree as HEAD.
-The new merge's commit message is HEAD's, plus any conflict messages from the replaced merges.
+The new merge's commit message is HEAD's, plus any conflict messages from the replaced merges (unless -m/--message-commit is used).
 This does not touch the index or working tree.
 A warning is output if a replaced merge has a parent not reachable from the new merge.